One-Loop Quantum Corrections to the Casimir Effect for Smoothly Rough Plates in the Low-Temperature Regime

-The roughness is treated perturbatively, that is, we introduce a small deviation from flatness and expand the geometry up to high orders in the roughness amplitude.
+Roughness is treated perturbatively in an adiabatic regime in which the roughness profile varies smoothly along the plates, that is, we introduce a small deviation from flatness and expand the geometry to higher orders in roughness amplitude.
 The perturbative approach enables us to isolate the corrections induced by geometry, without losing analytic control over the eigenvalue problem.
-In this analysis, we consider no contributions from lateral forces produced by roughness.
-To obtain the spectrum of the confined modes, we apply the WKB approximation, which yields accurate estimates for the eigenvalues in geometries where exact solutions are generally inaccessible \cite{Jeffres:2012de}.
+In this analysis, the dominant contribution arises from the local modification of the plate separation, while derivative terms associated with lateral contributions are parametrically suppressed.
+To obtain the spectrum of the confined modes, we apply the Wentzel-Kramers-Brillouin (WKB) approximation, which yields accurate estimates for the eigenvalues in geometries where exact solutions are generally inaccessible \cite{Jeffres:2012de}.
 With the approximate eigenvalues obtained through WKB analysis, we construct the one-loop effective potential and compute the renormalized Casimir energy for the interacting theory.
-By combining perturbative roughness treatment with the effective potential formalism, we determine the shape of the quantum vacuum corrections through the relationship between geometry, interactions, boundary conditions, and finite temperature.
+By combining perturbative roughness treatment in the local adiabatic regime with the effective potential formalism, we determine the shape of the quantum vacuum corrections through the relationship between geometry, interactions, boundary conditions, and finite temperature.